lawsdev/CompletionCafe/README.md

 ## Overview
 A place to keep record of your accomplishments, in progress or complete.
-A website written in C# that stores user data to log your tasks and reward you with a cup of coffee.
+A website written in C# that stores user data to log your tasks and reward you with a cup of coffee or a pastry.

 ## Technical Summary

 -  **Backend:** C#
 -  **Framework:** ASP.NET Core MVC

-## Getting Started
+## Main Function

-1. Clone the project
-2. Write C# and incorporate into ASP.NET
-3. Scaffold an initial migration
+- Create new entries: assign them a category, completion status, deadline, description, and notes.
+- Sort your recorded entries by any of their properties to check out what you have upcoming - or look at your previous accomplishments.
+- Mark the entries as complete and get the sweet dopamine of a coffee or donut on screen!

 ## Features

--  Task record
-   - Record your upcoming tasks
-   - Tag them ^^ by user-defined category (i.e. Job, Art), date, and completion status
-   - Add a short description and some notes
-- Retrieve entered tasks
-   - Sort previously entered tasks by their tags
-   - Edit them if needed
-   - Mark their completion status
+- **Accomplishment class** (MVC model) keeps track of all the properties of your accomplishment entries.
+- Accomplishment objects (entries) can be created, edited, and deleted with MVC controller methods.
+- DateTime of page (when loaded) displayed on screen for convenience and urgence.
+- **DateTime matched (regex)** with future entries to show how long you have left to complete the task.
--  Get rewarded with a cup of coffee
+- Entries are sortable with the help of a **LINQ query.**
-   - As you mark a task as complete, a cup of coffee is delivered at the bottom of the screen

-## Milestones

-- [x] Create a GitHub Repo and Start on a Project Plan
-- [ ] Scaffold a new .NET Core MVC Application
-- [ ] Write C# program
-- [ ] Generating a Code First Database
-- [ ] Creating CRUD Controllers
-- [ ] Creating CRUD Views
+- Store entries **written and read from a SQL database** for ongoing projects.